 If you subscribe to the Inspiration Laboratories newsletter, you know we had fun making boats a while back.
 I’ve been collecting ideas for how to build a boat ever since.
 You’ll love these ideas.
 They are kid-friendly, doable, and you probably have the supplies for most of them on hand.
+I get commissions for purchases made through the affiliate links in this post.

 How to Build a Boat